 One major key to effective branding is whether or not you are differentiated.
 It turns out that our brains are hard wired to only notice what is different.
 This means that everything that you do should be as unique, yet consistent, as possible to ensure you are noticed.
 This process starts with your company name and logo, but covers everything from your advertising to the service you deliver.
 Consider the differentiation Apple has created with its website, advertisements, retail stores and actual products.
 Fundamental rule to remember: Be different yet consistent.

 Step 2 — Are You Focused?

 As we just stated, to maintain your differentiation, you need to provide a consistent message.
-You don’t want your customers to see a fuzzy picture of you or your company.
+You don’t want your customers to see a fuzzy picture of you or your company and if you want your phones answered, use this link here to get their services.
 To make sure you are focused, take the focus test below and see if you can answer the questions in one sentence or less, in a way your competitors can’t.